Table of Contents

 Also consider adding adb to the PATH variable.

-Alternatively, you can type out below commands one by one on command line.
+Type out below commands one by one on command line.
+Or you can combine them all into one file and execute simultaneously.

 adb shell pm uninstall -k --user 0 com.samsung.android.bixby.agent adb shell pm uninstall -k --user 0 com.samsung.android.bixby.es.globalaction adb shell pm uninstall -k --user 0 com.samsung.android.bixbyvision.framework adb shell pm uninstall -k --user 0 com.samsung.android.bixby.wakeup adb shell pm uninstall -k --user 0 com.samsung.android.bixby.plmsync adb shell pm uninstall -k --user 0 com.samsung.android.bixby.voiceinput adb shell pm uninstall -k --user 0 com.samsung.systemui.bixby adb shell pm uninstall -k --user 0 com.samsung.android.bixby.agent.dummy adb shell pm uninstall -k --user 0 com.samsung.android.app.settings.bixby adb shell pm uninstall -k --user 0 com.samsung.systemui.bixby2 adb shell pm uninstall -k --user 0 com.samsung.android.bixby.service adb shell pm uninstall -k --user 0 com.samsung.android.app.routines adb shell pm uninstall -k --user 0 com.samsung.android.visionintelligence adb shell pm uninstall -k --user 0 com.samsung.android.app.spage